Kate Middleton owns the Reiss Vinnie Blouse in off-white.

-Where to buy the Reiss Vinnie shirt:
+Where to buy the Reiss Vinnie Blouse:

-Kate wearing Reiss:
+Kate Middleton wearing Reiss:

 Kate is no stranger to Reiss clothing; the Duchess has worn a large number of items from the upscale high street retailer while in the public eye.
 Most recently, Kate wore the Reiss Rubik Houndstooth Coat during a visit to the Action on Addiction charity in December.
 A few months earlier, Kate wore the Reiss Emile coat for the opening ceremony of the Rugby World Cup.